SimAQ: Mitigating Experimental Artifacts in Soft X-Ray Tomography using Simulated Acquisitions: Method

 \subsection{Transfer Learning}

-Experimental sample preparation and biological variability lead to highly heterogeneous data, which requires strong regularization during training to ensure that learned features generalize beyond the training distribution.
-To adapt to real data, we perform light fine-tuning using rough, partially annotated samples.
-This helps the model avoid learning spurious patterns from unpredictable artifacts introduced by uncharacterized debris or experimental artifacts.
+Experimental sample preparation and biological variability produce highly heterogeneous data, requiring strong regularization during training to ensure generalization beyond the training distribution.
+We perform light fine-tuning on partially annotated samples to prevent the model from learning spurious patterns from experimental artifacts and uncharacterized debris.
+Following inference, predictions are post-processed with Gaussian filtering, hole filling, and volume-based filtering to remove misclassifications of extracellular debris.

-For probabilistic models, we recommend freezing the decoder during fine-tuning in order to preserve the semantics of the learned prior.
-This allows only the encoder to adapt, focusing updates on the posterior.
-As a result, the model can better align with the real data distribution while maintaining the structure and consistency of the latent space.

 Although not used in this work, several techniques could further reduce the domain gap.
 For example, unpaired image-to-image translation using CycleGAN \cite{zhu2017unpaired} could align real and synthetic domains without requiring additional annotations.
-A real-to-synthetic generator could act as a preprocessing step for segmentation, while the reverse mapping may be more appropriate when supplementing a large annotated real dataset with synthetic examples.
+A real-to-synthetic generator could act as a pre-processing step for segmentation, while the reverse mapping may be more appropriate when supplementing a large annotated real dataset with synthetic examples.